-Dr. James Fondriest, your Lake Forest, IL dentist provides TMD sufferers with a some simple exercises to reduce popping jaw symptoms.
+Dr. James Fondriest, your Lake Forest, IL dentist provides TMD sufferers with some simple exercises to reduce popping jaw symptoms.

-How to “Unstick your lower Jaw”
+How to “Unstick Your Lower Jaw”

 Sometimes the lower jaw will stick open or only open half way.
 This is caused when the disc gets stuck and won’t glide normally in function.
 Move your lower jaw sideways right and lft to unstick it.

-Improve Your Popping Jaw Symptoms with These Treatments
+Improve Your Popping Jaw Symptoms With These Treatments

 - Make a fist and place it underneath your chin.
-Next, press your fist against your chin to create resistance and try opening your mouth.
+Next, press your fist against your chin to create resistance, and try opening your mouth.
 Make sure your jaw doesn’t pop in the process.
 Once your mouth is open wide enough, hold the position for at least 10 seconds and repeat 10 times or more.

 - For direct jaw and muscle relaxation, your dentist recommends massaging the jaw joint right underneath the ears.
 Complete this action in a circular motion both counterclockwise and clockwise.
 Then, open your mouth and massage the jaw joint again.
 Take care to do this several times during the day to keep the area free of tension.